dnboptimizer/dnboptimizer.github.io/ecosystem/powerapps.md

 ## Flow Template
 The D&B Optimizer for Microsoft comes with a template that we recommend you use in your environment to get the maximum benefit from the solution.

+**Note: You must run or schedule the Data Integration project to run at least once before you create a template.
+See [Data Integration](ecosystem/di.md).**